worldline/kotlin-workshop-javazone2025/02-01-compose.md

 ![Android stucture](./assets/android-project-structure.png)

-Let's run one of the available targets: Android, jvm (desktop), wasmJs (the browser) or iOS (only possible on macOS).
+Let's run one of the available targets:

+- Desktop via the terminal with `./gradlew run` or via the run button in the IDE
+- Web via the terminal with `./gradlew wasmJsBrowserDevelopmentRun` or via the run button in the IDE
+- Android via the run button in the IDE
+- iOS via the run button in the IDE

 This illustration below show all what we see when we run all the targets together.
 From left to right: wasmJs, jvm, iOS and finally Android.